Arboreal Apiculture Salon

 Exploring the science, beauty, and spiritual expression of Arboreal Apiculture & Apiology.

-Co-hosted by Jonathan Powell (Natural Beekeeping Trust), Cheyanna Bone, and Michael Joshin Thiele (Apis Arborea).
+Co-hosted by Cheyanna Bone, Jonathan Powell (Natural Beekeeping Trust), and Michael Joshin Thiele (Apis Arborea).

 The Salon is a free event, serving communities around the globe.
 You can join by using this Zoom link.
 If you would like more info or have a suggestion for a topic/ speaker, please contact us.